opensean/s3synccli/README.md

 ```
     $ docker run -it --rm --env-file /path/to/env/.env -u 1000 \
                  -v /path/to/local/dir/:/s3sync/data \
                  -v /path/to/local/cache:/s3sync/.s3sync \
                  some_container_repo/s3synccli:0.1 \
                  s3bucket/path/to/dir/ --interval 5

 ```

 ### start bash shell in the container

-If one every wants to start a shell within the container to experiment with python program or code directly the container entrypoint can be overidden.
+A shell can be started in the container to experiment with python program or code directly by overiding the container entrypoint.
 For example,

 ```
    $ docker run -it --rm --entrypoint bash --env-file /path/to/env/.env \